Nuxt 3 integration

 touch locales/ja.json # for japanese

-Let's populate them with the follwing:
+Let's populate them with the following:

-For english at locales/en.json:
+For english at locales/en.json

 {